With William of Normandy’s victory over King Harold in 1066, the whole country would eventually come under Norman Rule.

-However, eventually the Witan turned Edgar over to the invader and William the Conqueror kept him in custody and took him to Normandy.
-From there, Edwin escaped and fled to Scotland with his mother and sisters and took refuge with Malcolm III of the Scots.
-Edwin’s followers linked up with Danes led by King Swein II of Denmark and northern rebels.
-Together they overwhelmed the Normans at York.
-For over five years the English violently rebelled against the invading Normans, murdering the enemy and their collaborators, burning towns and destroying cathedrals.
-However, William’s army regained control, paying off the Vikings to return home.
-He then took cruel retribution on the people of the north for daring to oppose him.
+However, eventually the Witan turned Edgar over to William the Conqueror, who kept him in custody and took him to Normandy.
+From Normandy Edwin escaped and fled to Scotland with his mother and sisters and took refuge with Malcolm III of the Scots.
+In Scotland, Edwin’s followers linked up with the northern rebels and Danes, led by King Swein II of Denmark.
+Together these forces met and overwhelmed the Normans at York.
+For three years the northern English violently rebelled against the invaders, murdering the Normans and their collaborators, burning towns and destroying cathedrals.
+As William the Conqueror gradually gained supremacy, his armies undertook a ruthless campaign known today as the Harrying (or Harrowing) of the North.

 The Harrying of the North